-The Master of Public Health Program at Oregon State University offers six disciplines.
+The Master of Public Health Program at Oregon State University offers seven options.

 The program is designed to be completed in two years, or six quarter terms.

 Application deadlines are December 1 and March 1 and one cohort of students begins each fall.

 We offer an Online MPH Program that provides interdisciplinary training in Public Health Practice.
 The 60-credit program can be completed full time or part time.